Art for Social Change Competition and Showcase

 - Submissions that foster an inclusive community at WSU (must be specific to WSU).

-Submissions for the first three categories will be evaluated on the following criteria:
+Submissions will be evaluated on the following criteria:

 - Ability to provoke and inspire change